walles/vpixsh/README.md

 ### Before Johan can use it as his default shell

-- If failing, show most recent exit code in the prompt
+- If failing, show most recent exit code in red at the prompt
 - Command line editing
 - History collection
 - Suggestions from history